viccc287/bskrape/README.md

 ## 🎯 What's This All About?

-This project is a playground for learning web scraping techniques, featuring:
+This project is an experiment of web scraping techniques, featuring:

 - **Real-world Scraping**: Currently supports Bodega Aurrera store
 - **Clearance sales and discounts**: bskraper retrieves all the clearance items (endings 01, 02, and 03) and discounts over 40%!